madhur/android_oauth2_webview/README.md

 An APIRequest class needs to be instantiated.
 There is a small subset of Feedly API calls found in ```com.infospace.feedly.requests```.
 Additional API calls may be created using ```com.infospace.android.oauth2.WebApiRequest``` class.

+To create a new Feedly API Request, first update the feedly_strings.xml with strings representing the API Method name, API Method Parameter names and API Method Parameter Default values (if any).

-to create a new Feedly API Request, create a new class which extends ```WebApiRequest```.
+Next create a new class which extends ```WebApiRequest```.
 An example would look something like this:

 ```
 package com.infospace.feedly.requests;